haraqa/haraqa/README.md

 ### Overview
 Haraqa is meant for handling and persisting data in a distributed system.
-One or more brokers can be used to send and receive messages.
-Each broker has a set of 'topics', a set of messages stored in the order received.
+One or more servers can be used to send and receive messages.
+Each server has a set of 'topics', a set of messages stored in the order received.

-A Haraqa client can produce and/or consume from a broker's topics.
+A Haraqa client can produce and/or consume from a server's topics.
 These messages can be produced one at a time or in batches.
 Messages are consumed by making a request for a specific offset and limit.
 The messages can be consumed one at a time or in batches.